What You Need to Know About Sotalol

 - Do not take this medication if you are pregnant, think you might be pregnant or are breastfeeding.

-- Alcoholic beverages can worsen the side effects of sotalol.
-Ask your doctor or pharmacist for advice on drinking alcoholic beverages.
+- Alcohol-containing beverages can worsen the side effects of sotalol.
+Ask your doctor or pharmacist for advice.

 - Tell your doctor and dentist that you are take sotalol before you have any surgical or dental procedure or emergency treatment.